School Based Rehabilitation Services (SBRS)

 School Based Rehabilitation Services (SBRS) include Occupational Therapy (OT), Physical Therapy (PT) and some Speech Language Pathology (SLP) in publicly funded schools.
 The goal of SBRS is to support student participation in school curriculum.

-- OT/PT services include support for safety, mobility, access and participation in school activities.
+- OT/PT services include consultation for safety, mobility, access and participation in school activities.

-- SLP services include support for some speech.
+- SLP services include support for some speech difficulties.
 This includes articulation/phonology disorders, voice disorders and dysfluency.

 Who is Eligible for SBRS?

 We recognize that schools are operating under very different constraints this year.
 We are working with all of our school board partners to find the best way to safely provide services to students in these circumstances.
 In some school boards, this may mean services will be delivered virtually, in others services may be offered in person.

 Your child’s school can tell you if your child is eligible for this service.
 The student must be registered and attending a publicly funded school within ErinoakKids SBRS catchment area.

 Some therapy services are also provided by school boards and other organizations.
 Where a school board provides OT, PT and/or SLP services for specific needs, your child may not be eligible for SBRS through ErinoakKids.